Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-05.5-interlude-ultimatum.md

 It dragged her closer, and she rose on to the very tips of her little paws, standing as tall as her species could, to resist the talon that threatened to open her flesh.

-"Your boon is...denied, little one." the Alpha of Alphas told her, and relished her sob, relished its power over her.
+"Your boon is... denied, little one." the Alpha of Alphas told her, and relished her sob, relished its power over her.
 "I grant you what you truly crave - your freedom."

 The slave practically fell over then and there, but remained upright still teetering to avoid the cruel point that was dimpling the flesh of her throat.

-"...F...freedom, Master of Masters?"
+"...F... freedom, Master of Masters?"
 He was pleased to see that the light of hope in her eyes was dim.
 This prey knew not to rejoice until the meat was in the maw, at least.

 It released her, and she collapsed, grovelling before it.